Bring your family for a exciting weekend of camp activities at Family Camp!

 - Open Activities and Check-out by noon

-Activities: Saturday activities included, archery, marksmanship (.22 rifles for ages 10+ and BB rifles for younger campers), art, aqua zipline, zipline and alpine tower (ages 8+).
-Open activities include gaga, hiking, fishing, basketball, soccer, and volleyball.
+Activities: Saturday activities included, archery, marksmanship (.22 rifles for ages 10+ and BB rifles for younger campers), art, zipline and alpine tower (ages 8+).
+Open activities include gaga, 9 square, hiking, fishing, basketball, field sports and more!

 Who: Families with children under the age of 12 is suggested.
 Registration includes one family under the same address and same YMCA account (member or non-member).

 - Each camp site location is spaced for two tents per family.
 Campers are encouraged to have friends join them to create their own tent camping group (requests for camping locations is first come first served and must be made at the time of registration)